complete-dope/codex/content/posts/Github-and-Node-Modules.md

 The Result: The main branch looks like a clean, professional list of features:
 Feature A added -> Feature B added -> Bug C fixed.
 ```

+To solve problem 3, we need to push but with lease so use : `git push --force-with-lease` , this makes sure to push changes only if no one else has pushed in your branch in that time